mems/calepin/Formats, encoding and protocols/Texture format/Texture format.md

 - KTX, an OpenGL standard, multiple mipmap levels supported with multitude of texture formats.
 - PKM, for ETC textures containing a single mipmap level.
 - DDS, for DXTC, RGTC, BPTC (BC1-7) or uncompressed textures, multiple mipmap levels supported.
 - PKM is a simple file format for single compressed images.
-If you generate Mipmaps, multiple PKM files are created.
+If you generate mipmaps, multiple PKM files are created.
 - KTX format that provides a container for images.
-If you generate Mipmaps, a single KTX file is generated.
+If you generate mipmaps, a single KTX file is generated.

 Block Compression: